 Transport from Hong Kong International Airport: Arriving every 10 minutes, the Airport Express delivers you to Kowloon, Tsing Yi, Hong Kong Island, or AsiaWorld-Expo.
 Prices range from HK$5.50 – HK$115 depending on distance and payment method.
-For convenience, we recommend the Hong Kong Airport Express Pass (~S$59), which includes a roundtrip ride on the Airport Express and a 72-hour unlimited MTR Travel Pass.
+For convenience, we recommend the Hong Kong Airport Express Ticket (from ~S$10.20 one-way).

-Transport around Hong Kong: Our 72-hour Unlimited MTR Travel Pass helped us explore the city without worrying about cost each time.
-For buses and trams, we used our pre-booked Octopus card collected from the airport, which came pre-loaded with HK$50.
-Tram rides charge flat fares of HK$2.60 (~S$0.46).
+Transport around Hong Kong: For buses and trams, we used our pre-booked Octopus card (S$16.30) collected from the airport, which came pre-loaded with HK$50.
+Tram rides charge flat fares of HK$3 (~S$0.50).

 Activities: We love using Klook to save money on our travels, but it’s especially useful in Hong Kong since the company is based here!
 As such, there’s a ton of discounted Hong Kong activities on offer, with perks that even our local friends use.

-We hardly queued for main attractions like The Peak and Ngong Ping 360, instead smugly using our fast pass to the front of the line.
-We also loved the unique tours that gave us deeper insight into the city — something we’d miss on our own as tourists!
+We hardly queued for main attractions like Ngong Ping 360, instead smugly using our fast pass to the front of the line.
+We also loved the unique experiences — something we’d miss on our own as tourists!